Mon - Sun: 24 hours.

 * Any details submitted will only be used to deal with your request as explained in our privacy policy.

-Brain Injury Claims – How Much Compensation Do You Get?
+Brain Injury Claims – How Much Compensation Am I Eligible To Claim?

 While the process of claiming compensation for a brain injury is generally the same as with other personal injuries, brain injury claims can be far more complex as they must compensate for any Brain Injuryfuture requirements the claimant has as well as for the pain and suffering they initially sustained.